 Is Our Minister an Employee or an Independent Contractor?

 Almost all ministers (and others who work in congregations) are classified as employees, not as independent contractors.

 - The congregation should issue a W-2 form to the minister.
-Our W-2 Form Instructions provide guidance for each box of the W-2, for ministers and for other staff.
+Our W-2 Form Instructions (PDF) provide guidance for each box of the W-2, for ministers and for other staff.

 - Although ministers are employees for income tax and other purposes, they are treated as self-employed with regard to Social Security/Medicare taxes.
 See "Payment in Lieu of FICA," below.
 Remember that the minister is still an employee.

 - A 1099 should only be issued in rare circumstances – for example, to a minister who leads worship in a congregation occasionally (once a month or less) and has no ongoing leadership responsibilities.
 A minister whose name appears on your website or in your newsletter as the minister of your congregation is an employee.